khush622/Deep-Learning-for-Speech-Emotion-Classification/README.md

 A 1D Convolutional Neural Network (CNN) is used to learn emotion representations from the MFCCs and perform classification.

 📁 Repository Contents
-mars_project.ipynb: Main Jupyter notebook with data preprocessing, model training, and evaluation.
+code_file.ipynb: Main Jupyter notebook with data preprocessing, model training, and evaluation.

 model.h5: Trained model saved at the checkpoint with highest validation accuracy.